 With GFDRR support, assistance to Southeast Asia focused on strengthening the financial resilience of countries throughout the region.
 Initiatives included support to the Government of Vietnam's request to improve insurance of public assets, as well as strengthen budget protection against disasters caused by natural hazards.
 In Lao People's Democratic Republic (Lao PDR), donor aid was provided to develop the new State Reserve Fund's standard operating procedures and a country diagnostic was initiated to develop a DRFI strategy.
-There was also renewed engagement in Indonesia with the new Jokowi Government on potential sovereign disaster risk financing and insurance (DRFI), and advisory services, with regard to insurance of public assets.
-With GFDRR support, a \$140 million World Bank regional project for FY16 is now in the pipeline covering Cambodia, Lao PDR, and Myanmar, with DRFI as one of two project pillars.
+There was also renewed engagement in Indonesia with the new Jokowi Government on potential sovereign DRFI and advisory services, with regard to insurance of public assets.
+With GFDRR support, a \$140 million World Bank regional project for FY16 is now in the pipeline covering Cambodia, Lao PDR, and Myanmar.

-Outputs delivered in FY15 from GFDRR-funded projects under Pillar 4: Financial Protectioni
+Figure 4: Outputs delivered in FY15 from GFDRR-funded projects under Pillar 4: Financial Protectioni